YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/control-inbound-calls.md

 # Control Inbound Calls

 If the trunk's API has Inbound Call Answering Control enabled, then whenever there's a call to this trunk, the PBX will send the API report message of this event—the invite event—to the application server.
-The application server will have a set period of time \(10 seconds by default\) to control the inbound call.
+The application server will have a set period of time \(10 seconds by default and unchangable\) to control the inbound call.

 **The application server can perform the following operations:**